letaprodoit/lapdi-on-this-day/README.txt

 1. On This Day displayed on the front-end.

 == Changelog ==
+= 1.0.8 =
+* Bug fix.
+Fixed bug with posts not showing

 = 1.0.7 =
 * Bug fix.
 Null exception fix
 * Maintenance